-The Town of Hancock has an adequate share of units for rent.
-However, given the small number of units available, the community may wish to evaluate the market demand to see if the units for rent provide an adequate choice for those seeking to rent.
-However, the homeowner vacancy rates indicate that the Town has an adequate owner-occupied housing market.
-The number of units for sale in the Town is small, which may discourage households from moving into the Town of Hancock.
+Waushara County has an adequate share of units for rent (Appendix B, Table B-12).
+However, given the small number of units available in most communities, Waushara County and the communities located within the county may wish to evaluate the market demand to see if the units for rent provide an adequate choice for those seeking to rent.
+Homeowner vacancy rates indicate that overall Waushara County has an adequate owner-occupied housing market.
+Given the number of units for sale in the various communities, some households may be discouraged into moving into some of the communities in Waushara County.